 Shared Inbox.
 Support and sales teams need to work together seamlessly.
 No customer inquiry should go unanswered, nor any sales qualified lead go unpursued.
 Giving multiple users access to the same voicemail inbox improves response time, time to resolution, and deals won.
 Adding users to a shared inbox is an easy step that instantly leads to positive results.

 Final Thoughts: The Value of Onboarding

-Thorough product research and a free-trial phase will help you select and configure the VoIP provider that’s right for your business, but it helps to have a friendly guide to help you when you get stuck.
+Thorough product research and a free-trial phase will help you select and configure the VoIP phone service that's right for your business, but it helps to have a friendly guide to help you when you get stuck.

-Our advice?
+Our advice for the perfect VoIP setup?
 Choose a VoIP vendor that provides you with a dedicated onboarding specialist throughout the first few months of service.
 This advocate will help you troubleshoot any errors, solidify your most important workflows, and improve connection quality with QoS router optimizations.

 Types of Business Phones (IP, SIP, PBX solutions)